 Backfill for utility trenches is as important as the original subgrade preparation or structural fill placed to support either a foundation or slab.
 Therefore, it is imperative that the backfill for utility trenches be placed to meet the project specifications for the structural fill of this project.
 PSI recommends that flowable fill or lean mix concrete be utilized for utility trench backfill.
-If on-site soils are placed as trench backfill, the backfill for the utility trenches should be placed in four (4) to six (6) inch loose lifts and compacted to a minimum of 95% of the maximum dry density achieved by the standard Proctor test.
+If low plasticity cohesive soils are placed as trench backfill, the backfill for the utility trenches should be placed in four (4) to six (6) inch loose lifts and compacted to a minimum of 95% of the maximum dry density achieved by the standard Proctor test.
 The backfill soil should be moisture conditioned to be within 2% of the optimum moisture content as determined by the standard Proctor test.
 Up to four (4) inches of bedding material placed directly under the pipes or conduits placed in the utility trench can be compacted to the 90% compaction criteria with respect to the standard Proctor.
-Compaction testing should be performed for every 200 cubic yards of backfill place or each lift within 200 linear feet of trench, whichever is less.
+Compaction testing should be performed for every 200 cubic yards of backfill place or each lift within 150 linear feet of trench, whichever is less.
 Backfill of utility trenches should not be performed with water standing in the trench.
-If granular material is used for the backfill of the utility trench, the granular material should have a gradation that will filter protect the backfill material from the adjacent soils.
-If this gradation is not available, a geosynthetic non-woven filter fabric should be used to reduce the potential for the migration of fines into the backfill material.
-Granular backfill material shall be compacted to meet the above compaction criteria.
-The clean granular backfill material should be compacted to achieve a relative density greater than 75% or as specified by the geotechnical engineer for the specific material used.
+Given the presence of high pladticity clays on site, granular backfill is not recommended for this site.